March 4, 2026

 Beyond Drugs and Alcohol: Understanding Cross Addictions.

-Addiction extends far beyond substances, touching many aspects of modern life.
-This session, Beyond Drugs and Alcohol: Understanding Cross Addictions, will explore the growing prevalence of behavioral addictions such as gambling, digital and technology dependence, eating-related disorders, and other compulsive behaviors that often go unnoticed.
-Participants will gain insight into how these addictions develop, their connections to mental health and substance use, and why they are often under-discussed, under-assessed, and under-diagnosed in behavioral health and medical settings.
-The session will highlight practical screening tools, warning signs, and strategies for providers, families, and communities to better identify and support individuals struggling with cross-addictions, ultimately promoting a more holistic understanding of recovery and wellness.
+Participants gained insight into how these addictions developed, their connections to mental health and substance use, and why they were often under-discussed, under-assessed, and under-diagnosed in behavioral health and medical settings.
+The session highlighted practical screening tools, warning signs, and strategies for providers, families, and communities to better identify and support individuals struggling with cross-addictions, ultimately promoting a more holistic understanding of recovery and wellness.